Tony Montana: Fictional character biography

-When Tony finds a new banker, he turns out to be an undercover policeman who arrests Tony for money laundering and tax evasion.
+When Tony finds a new banker named Seidelbaum, he turns out to be an undercover policeman and arrests Tony for money laundering and tax evasion.
 Tony's lawyer, George Sheffield, tells Tony that although he can plea bargain away most of the time he's facing, he'll still end up serving at least three years in prison.
 Sosa calls Tony down to Bolivia and asks him to help assassinate a Bolivian anti-government activist who threatens to expose Sosa's dealings with Bolivian leaders.
-In exchange, Sosa will use his contacts in the U.S. Justice Department, in Washington, D.C., to keep Tony out of prison.
-After returning to Miami, Tony does not tell Manny about the hit.
-However, Manny tries to talk Tony out of going to New York City, simply citing having a bad premonition about it.
-When Tony makes a scene at a fancy restaurant by insulting Elvira's inability to bear children, let alone do anything else with her life, she lashes out and leaves him.
+In exchange, Sosa will use his contacts in the United States Department of Justice, in Washington, D.C., to keep Tony out of prison, albeit Tony paying back taxes and a large fine.
+After returning to Miami, Tony, Manny and Elvira attend dinner at a fancy restaurant.
+While at dinner, Tony initially does not tell Manny about the hit, but puts Manny in charge of operations while Tony goes to New York City.
+Manny dislikes the idea and tries to talk Tony out of going to New York, citing a bad premonition, but Tony berates Manny for causing Seidelbaum to arrest him.
+Tony then insults Elvira for not eating her dinner, her excessive use of drugs, her inability to bear children and not doing anything else with her life.
+Angered, Elvira lashes out at Tony for his drug-dealing and murderous lifestyle, always having his henchmen around, and his inability to be a husband or a father, whilst causing a scene amongst the fellow restaurant patrons.
+Elvira tells Tony she is leaving him.

-Tony and Sosa's associate Alberto travel to New York to assassinate the activist.
+Tony and Sosa's associate Alberto "The Shadow" travel to New York to assassinate the activist.
 Alberto plants a bomb under the activist's car.
 He is ordered to detonate it before the activist can implicate Sosa's criminal network in a speech at the United Nations Building.
 On the day set for the assassination, a woman and two children are unexpectedly seen getting into the target's car.
 Tony objects to carrying out the hit, not wanting to kill anyone other than the intended victim.
 Alberto reminds Tony of Sosa's demands, and Tony reluctantly begins to tail the target.
 However, Tony's disgust at possibly killing an innocent woman with her two kids grows while Alberto concentrates on activating the explosive.
 Before Alberto can detonate the car bomb, Tony angrily shoots and kills Alberto, thus double-crossing Sosa.